hw-tinkerers/zmk/README.md

 Steps to setup toolchain:

 Before moving forward.
-If you have a Windows machine, please visit [this](https://www.youtube.com/watch?v=9gc0QM4smeY) link to install dependencies and zephyr-sdk to build firmware (As it is a bit complex to use comman line to setup toolchain on windows). <br>
+If you have a Windows machine, please visit [this](https://www.youtube.com/watch?v=9gc0QM4smeY) link to install dependencies and zephyr-sdk to build firmware (As it is a bit complex to use the command line to setup toolchain on windows). <br>

-For Macos and Linux users:<br>
+For macOS and Linux users:<br>

 Before moving forward, [Install dependencies](https://docs.zephyrproject.org/3.2.0/develop/getting_started/index.html#install-dependencies)

 1. Install west

-For macos:
+For macOS:

 ```
 pip3 install -U west